 What is Vivacity?

-Vivacity is an inter-institutional collaboration between six post-secondary institutions and Calgary Economic Development (CED).
+Vivacity is an inter-institutional collaboration between Calgary’s post-secondary institutions, Calgary Arts Development and Calgary Economic Development (CED).
 Vivacity engages interdisciplinary teams of students in the re-imagination, design and implementation of creative solutions to challenges facing the city of Calgary.

 The city needs young people.
 Vivacity deepens student engagement in urban issues and empowers young people to lead an active civic life.
 CED has identified ‘brain drain’ and the exodus of young people from Calgary as a major concern.
 Vivacity gives young people a voice and a venue to contribute their ideas to the changing urban landscape.

 We need new ideas.
-At this time of economic downturn, Calgary is looking for opportunities to reimagine itself as a city.
+At this time, Calgary is looking for opportunities to reimagine itself as a city.
 Through learning models based on design thinking, social innovation and community dialogue, students work with faculty and community partners to develop, refine and bring new ideas to life.